Build A Rocking Deck With Deck Shop Drawings

 Decks can be built as DIY projects or with professional help.
 Deck construction drawings help set down clear markers to start the deck building process.
 Before beginning, it is important to get the basics right.

 Table of Content:

 Peruse some deck design ideas online or visit stores of local contractors to get inspired.
-You can include outdoor fireplaces, Jacuzzis, built-in cooking spaces, roof, covers, and electrical systems for lighting, music, and entertainment within your deck.
+You can include outdoor fireplaces, Jacuzzis, built-in cooking spaces, roofs, covers, and electrical systems for lighting, music, and entertainment within your deck.

-Most decks are used towards the evening or late afternoon.
+Most decks are used in the evening or late afternoon.
 If your deck faces west, consider adding screens to keep the hot afternoon sun at bay.
 If it rains a lot where you live, you might want to add a roof overhead.